-When high school graduates are considering the next step, usually earning a bachelor's degree or backpacking Europe comes to mind.
+When high school graduates are considering the next step, usually earning a bachelor's degree or backpacking throughout Europe or Asia comes to mind.
 And while those are both fine plans, there's another option that often goes overlooked: certificates.

 According to the U.S. News & World Report, certificate programs are "mini-degrees" that often focus on "developing a particular skill or furthering knowledge in a more specific area."
 These programs generally take under a year, according to a report out of Georgetown University, though some can take as long as three years (like a few at UCLA Extension).
 And they're offered both at the undergraduate and graduate level.

-Here are some reasons to earn a certificate and how to go about it.
+Here are some reasons -- and ways -- to earn a certificate.

 Why Get a Certification?